nopnop2002/esp-idf-ssd1306/KeyboardDemo/README.md

 # Transfer failed error
 For some reason, the following error may occur in rare cases.
-This error occurs inside the usb_host_hid component.
+This error occurs within [this](https://components.espressif.com/components/espressif/usb_host_hid) component.
 It is unclear whether it is a component bug or an effect of electrical noise.
 Some kind of stabilization circuitry may be required.
 It may come back to life if you unplugging the keyboard and plugging it again.